 - Working with others in the city and around the state, we were able to show the full importance that rent control imparts on the social fabric, vitality, and dynamism of New York City and the state.
 We were successful, and vacancy decontrol was repealed in 1974 when the state legislature and Governor Malcolm Wilson enacted the Emergency Tenants Protection Act.

-In 1974, a contract between MetLife and the city expires after 25 years.
-The agreement has kept rents in Stuyvesant Town and Peter Cooper Village lower than they otherwise would have been through MetLife’s tax abatement and limited profits.
-A 10-year extension on the tax abatement and rent stabilization of the complexes, however, limits the immediate threat of rising rents.
+In 1974, a contract between MetLife and the city expired after 25 years.
+The agreement kept rents in Stuyvesant Town and Peter Cooper Village lower than they otherwise would have been through MetLife’s tax abatement and limited profits.
+A 10-year extension on the tax abatement and rent stabilization of the complexes, however, limited the immediate threat of rising rents.

 - In 1993 the Tenants Association's name was officially changed to the Stuyvesant Town–Peter Cooper Village Tenants Association.

 In October 2006, MetLife sold Peter Cooper Village and Stuyvesant Town to Tishman Speyer.
 The new ownership implemented major capital projects on the property.
-Tishman Speyer relinquished control of the property in 2010 to CWCapital.
+Tishman Speyer relinquished control of the property in 2010 to CWCapital, a debt servicer.